5 tasty Spring cocktail recipes to try during forced rhubarb season

 Method:

-Churn the rhubarb gin, tea and lemon juice with crushed ice.
-Cap and drizzle over mulberry gin.
-Garnish with a lemon wedge and a blackberry.
+Churn the Rhubarb gin, tea and lemon juice with crushed ice.
+Cap and drizzle over mulberry gin, and then garnish with a lemon wedge and a blackberry.

 Confection Cocktail